FrostyX/infra-docs/ansible.rst

 Background
 ==========

-Fedora infrastructure was using func and puppet for system change management.
+Fedora infrastructure used to use func and puppet for system change management.
-For various reasons, we have decided to migrate to ansible for these needs.
-Func has since been removed and is no longer used at all.
-Puppet is still used for a number of systems that have not yet migrated to ansible.
-More will move to ansible over time and eventually puppet will be removed as well.
+We are now using ansible for all system change mangement and ad-hoc tasks.

 Overview
 ========

-Ansible runs from batcave01 or backup02.
+Ansible runs from batcave01 or backup01.
 These hosts run a ssh-agent that has unlocked the ansible root ssh private key.
 (This is unlocked manually by a human with the passphrase each reboot, the passphrase itself is not stored anywhere on the machines).
 Using 'sudo -i' sysadmin-main members